 - financial sector firms, including banks, building societies and other credit institutions; individuals and firms engaged in regulated investment activities under the Financial Services and Markets Act; issuers of electronic money; and companies dealing in long-term life insurance;

 - currency exchanges, check encashment centers, and money transmission services (money service businesses);

 - auditors, insolvency practitioners, external accountants and tax advisers;

 - trust and company service providers;

-- estate agents and legal and accountancy services providers, when undertaking relevant business, as defined in Regulation 12.1
+- independent legal professionals, when undertaking relevant business, as defined in Regulation 12.1

 Firms in the above categories of business are not in the regulated sector if they engage in financial activity on an occasional or very limited basis.
 To qualify for this exemption, the firm must satisfy all of the following conditions: